jamesbrond/todoist-template/docs/README.md

 > Easily add tasks to Todoist with customizable templates.

 The aim of this project is to facilitate the creation of tasks on the Todoist platform thanks to simple templates.

 A template is nothing more than a file written in YAML or JSON whose structure reflects the hierarchy Project - Session (optional) - Task.
 Projects, sessions and labels are automatically created if they do not already exist on your Todoist.

 Todois.com templates always create a new project, while the big difference here is that with todoist-template you can add tasks to existing projects or to the Inbox.
 Another difference is the ability to parameterize templates.
-For example, by passing parameters from the command line, you can create tasks with custom due date.
+For example, by passing parameters from the command-line, you can create tasks with custom due date.
 Anyway todoist-template can also import Todoist.com CSV templates.

 ## Installing / Getting started